 - In South Yarra, East Melbourne and Jolimont, all D grade properties were converted to Contributory.

-For full details of the methodology used, please refer to the 'Local Heritage Policies and Precinct Statements of Significance Methodology Report' on page 3 of this document or contact the Planning Policy Team on (03) 9658 9658.
+For full details of the methodology used, please contact the Planning Policy Team on (03) 9658 9658.

 Figure 2 Example maps of heritage precincts showing the old gradings system compared to the updated gradings system